RPleasnick/project-3/README.md

 ![Screenshot 2024-06-25 160306](https://github.com/RPleasnick/project-3/assets/146039635/bb1cb7b0-8051-48a8-9aaa-ba4e0f71f283)

 Cleveland Museum of Art:
+Cleveland Museum of Art: The collection of the data for Cleveland Museum of Art was in their public GitHub in json and CSV formats.
+The data is imported in to the Mongo DB and filtered all the records with no artist names.
+Then created the dataframe from the collection and extracted the artist name and created a new field and then merged with the 101 artists data frame to create the final dataframe and converted to CSV and loaded to the database.

+Panel: Used Panel the python library to create the interactive dashboard to display the final data from all the museums. the code is in panel.ipnyb.
+Needed more time to deploy to the web.

 **How to Use**
 The output of this assignment is a dataset of filtered datasets from all 3 museums in the form of both `csv` files and a sql `VIEW` (called `cle_chi_carn`).
 The user may grab a `csv` file and view a pretty rendering of the data using either 'Render CSV' or 'CSV Parser' - instructions on how to run these are in the "References" section.